-This means that the binary is for X11, is not optimized, has tools (the whole editor) compiled in, and is meant for 64 bits.
+This means that the binary is for Linux or *BSD (not both), is not optimized, has tools (the whole editor) compiled in, and is meant for 64 bits.

-Just copy that binary to wherever you like, as it contains the project manager, editor and all means to execute the game.
+Copy that binary to any location you like, as it contains the project manager, editor and all means to execute the game.
 However, it lacks the data to export it to the different platforms.
 For that the export templates are needed (which can be either downloaded from godotengine.org, or you can build them yourself).

 Aside from that, there are a few standard options that can be set in all build targets, and which will be explained below.